 Why Mattresses Are a Particular Concern

-The EPA estimates that VOCs are released by thousands of common household products, and that indoor air can carry higher concentrations of certain pollutants than outdoor air.
-Mattresses are among the higher-risk household items because of how they're used: direct skin contact and close-range inhalation for 8 or more hours every night, on a surface that retains body heat, which increases VOC emissions from the materials beneath you.
+Mattresses are one of the higher-risk household sources of VOC exposure because of how they're used: direct skin contact and close-range inhalation for 8 or more hours every night, on a surface that retains body heat — which increases VOC emissions from the materials beneath you.

-Peer-reviewed research has shown that VOC concentrations at the mattress surface can be approximately twice those in the surrounding room air.
+Research published in Environmental Science & Technology (Boor et al., 2014) found that VOC concentrations at the mattress surface can be approximately twice those in the surrounding room air.
 For infants sleeping face-down on a conventional foam mattress, the exposure is concentrated at the point of highest emission, for the longest duration, during the developmental window of greatest vulnerability.
+The EPA estimates indoor air can carry higher concentrations of certain VOC pollutants than outdoor air.

 What Conventional Mattresses Emit

-The primary source of VOC off-gassing in conventional mattresses is polyurethane foam — a petroleum-derived material that releases volatile organic compounds, including formaldehyde, as it ages and is exposed to body heat.
-Chemical flame retardants and synthetic adhesives used in conventional mattress construction are additional sources of emissions.
-Some of the VOC classes associated with these materials are linked to respiratory irritation, headaches, endocrine disruption, and — at higher exposures — liver, kidney, and central nervous system effects.
-Several are classified as probable or known carcinogens by the EPA and IARC.
+The primary source of VOC off-gassing in conventional mattresses is polyurethane foam — a petroleum-derived material that releases compounds including formaldehyde, benzene, toluene, and acetaldehyde as it ages and is exposed to body heat.
+Chemical flame retardants and synthetic adhesives between comfort layers are additional VOC sources.

 How Certification Addresses It

 MADE SAFE® and EWG Verified® screen finished products against thousands of known and suspected harmful substances, including VOC-generating compounds, carcinogens, and endocrine disruptors.
+Together with GOTS and OEKO-TEX® Standard 100 Class I, these six certifications close the gap that no single standard can cover on its own.

 Why Avocado's Materials Emit Less

-Avocado mattresses contain no polyurethane foam, no memory foam, no chemical flame retardants, and no chemical adhesives between comfort layers — the four primary VOC sources in conventional mattresses.
+Avocado mattresses contain no polyurethane foam, no memory foam, no chemical flame retardants, and no chemical adhesives between comfort layers — the primary VOC sources in conventional mattresses.
 The materials in their place — GOLS-certified organic latex, GOTS-certified organic wool, and GOTS-certified organic cotton — are natural materials with significantly lower VOC profiles, independently verified to emit within safe limits under GREENGUARD Gold.

 For the full answer on what Avocado mattresses emit and what to expect when your mattress arrives, see Do Avocado Mattresses Emit a Gas or Chemical Odor?